Tutorial for Multi-Object Pick and Place from Isaac Cloud Service#

 When using the interactive documentation page, the default value for the the robot object

 namein thespecis ‘string’, you must change it from ‘string’ to another name that has more meaning, like ‘arm01’.
-Delete theprefixentry.Trigger pick and place using
+Delete theprefixentry as shown in the video.Trigger pick and place using

 POST /missionendpoint.{ "robot": "arm01", "mission_tree": [ { "name": "pick_place", "parent": "root", "action": { "action_type": "multi_object_pick_and_place", "action_parameters": { "mode": "SINGLE_BIN", "class_ids": "", "target_poses": "{\"frame_id\": \"base_link\", \"poses\": [{\"position\": {\"x\": -0.25, \"y\": 0.45, \"z\": 0.50}, \"orientation\": {\"x\": -0.678, \"y\": 0.735, \"z\": 0.021, \"w\": 0.018}}]}" } } } ], "timeout": 300, "needs_canceled": false }